ampersand-five/fast.ai-course/notes.md

-- SGD, Stochastic Gradient Descent: Simply the process of updating the parameters (weights) of a neural net.
+- Stochastic Gradient Descent, SGD: Simply the process of updating the parameters (weights) of a neural net.
 Specifically using the math formula of ...
     - Book, lesson 1
 - Loss